stuartjamesmcnicholas/VulkanCCP4/README.md

 You can find this repository at https://github.com/KhronosGroup/Vulkan-Samples

-As I've been involved with getting the official repository up and running, I'll be mostly contributing to that repository from now, but may still add samples that don't fit there in here and I'll of course continue to maintain these samples.

 ## Cloning
 This repository contains submodules for external dependencies, so when doing a fresh clone you need to clone recursively: